 Are you looking for fun things to do on Kauai with kids (or without)?
 Keep scrolling to read my honest review of the Kauai Coffee Farm tour near Poipu.

-This Kauai coffee farm tour review contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This Kauai coffee farm tour review was written by Hawaii travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 Planning a trip to Kauai with kids and want to do a fun, informative farm tour?

 We recently did the Kauai coffee farm tour near Poipu, which was a blast.
 The entire tour takes place in an open-air vehicle, so there’s no walking involved.